 - Adolescent gynecology

-- Care for women with developmental disabilities
+- Gynecologic care for adolescents and women with disabilities

 - Comprehensive infertility services, including in vitro fertilization

 - Genetic counseling

 - Gynecologic management for women with breast cancer

 - Gynecologic urology

 - Management of women with BRCA gene mutations (genes susceptible to breast cancer)